simeononsecurity/simeononsecurity.ch/content/articles/react-vs-angular-vs-vue.js-front-end-web-development-framework-comparison/index.en.md

 One of the notable strengths of Angular is its strong emphasis on scalability and maintainability.
 It provides built-in support for modules, lazy loading, and code splitting, which are essential for large applications with complex codebases.
 Angular also offers a robust testing framework, making it easier to write unit tests and ensure code quality.

 While Angular provides a comprehensive solution, it has a steeper learning curve compared to React and Vue.js.
 Its opinionated approach and extensive tooling can be overwhelming for beginners.
-Additionally, the framework's size and complexity may not be suitable for smaller projects that require quick development.
+Also, the framework's size and complexity may not be suitable for smaller projects that require quick development.

 {{< youtube id="a6E5pzst2YE" >}}